A common goal for a lot of runners is to be able to run faster. After all, you know how good it feels to run a personal best.

 The easiest way to determine a proper tempo pace is to add 24 to 30 seconds per mile to your 5k race pace.

-A tempo run should not feel like a race at any point.
 At the beginning of the workout your breathing may seem labored, but as your body adjusts to the pace you should begin to feel more in control.

 - Run 10 minutes at an easy effort.